-Measure J provided the funding for two new Career Technical Education (CTE) buildings currently under construction west of the 2700 building.
+Measure J provided the funding for two new Career Technical Education (CTE) buildings which are scheduled to open for classes in the Fall 2014.
 These CTE buildings will be home to classrooms that will be training our residents for the careers of the future, including alternative energy development as well as law enforcement, emergency medical technician, and automotive technology.
-The buildings are also being built to LEED standards.
+The buildings are also built to LEED standards.